ngOfficeUIFabric/package-ngofficeuifabric/README.md

 This repo is for the distribution of the ngOfficeUiFabric on `npm` and `bower`.
 The source for this module is in the [main ngOfficeUiFabric repo](https://github.com/ngOfficeUIFabric/ng-officeuifabric).
 Please submit issues and pull requests against that repo.

+## June 2018 - Now in Archive Mode

+As of June 2018, this project is now in archive mode.
+This means there are is no planned work / updates for this project going forward.
+This project was 100% run and maintained by the community.
+As most of the world has moved on from AngularJS (v1.x) to Angular (v6) at the time of this update, we have decided to archive this project.
+There will be no more updates.

+At this time there are no updates planned on supporting Angular 6.

 ## Installing ngOfficeUiFabric

 You can install this package locally either with `npm`, `bower` or NuGet.